Crock-Pot Corned Beef and Cabbage

 Use tongs or a large spatula to lift the packets onto plates and open carefully so the steam doesn’t burn your fingers!

 This is a must try dish for summer!
 Having a cookout?
-Foil packets mean no pans to wash and easy cleanup!
+Imagine, no pans to wash and easy cleanup!
+And, if you’re cooking on someone else’s grill the sealed foil packets will keep your food safe from cross contact.

-Notes ♪ ♫ Always check ingredients on prepared foods such as the Andouille sausage in this recipe for hidden gluten.
+Notes ♪♫ Be safe!
+Always check the label on prepared foods such as the Andouille sausage in this recipe for gluten containing ingredients.

 Print This Post Print This Post